MaskingTechnology/jitar/examples/concepts/node-client/README.md

 npm run build
 ```

 To start Jitar we need two terminal sessions to start the server and the node client.
-The starting order is of importantance.
+The starting order is of importance.

 **Standalone** (terminal 1)